bhark/Konsent/README.md

 - Clone Konsent using git, `git clone https://github.com/dellitsni/Konsent/` or download and unzip somewhere safe.

 - Use `pip` to install the dependencies: `pip install flask flask-mysqldb flaks-sqlalchemy wtforms bcrypt`.
-Should be executed as superuser if you're on Linux.

 - Install `konsent` as a module by running `pip install konsent` in Konsent's parent folder.
 If you want to develop on Konsent, add the `-e` flag.